Top Incredible Facts About Mumbai

 The First of All

-Mumbai has a lot of first-of-its-kind.
+This City has a lot of first-of-its-kind.
 The first star hotel of the country is in Mumbai, The Taj Mahal Hotel.
 The first airport of the country is also in this city and the first railway station of the country was built in this city.
 Today, this city has the more expensive building (Imperial tower of Mukesh Ambani), the only standard theme park in India, Adlabs Imagica and the largest park (third largest in the world).
-The cricket stadium in Mumbai, the DY Patel Stadium is the sixth largest in the word.
+The cricket stadium, the DY Patel Stadium is the sixth largest in the word.
 This city has the first monorail and first skywalk of the country.
 The first bus service in India was also started in Mumbai in 1905.

-The last but not least, Mumbai is not a city at all.
+The last but not least, this destination is not a city at all.
 It is a group of seven islands.
 Mumbai has a lot more attractions that these incredible sights.
 It has the largest shopping mall, many museums, architectural marvels, sightseeing spots, water activities and so on.
-Starting from Elephant Island to thieves market, there are a lot of impressive tourism spots in Mumbai.
-Are you looking for a way to spend some time in Mumbai?
+Starting from Elephant Island to thieves market, there are a lot of impressive tourism spots.
+Are you looking for a way to spend some time in the City of Dreams?
 You need not wait for a certain month.
 Most of the attractions are at its prime beauty all throughout the year.
-If you still want to visit during an important festival, you can choose February to March to witness Mahashivratri festival or Diwali, Ganesh Chathurthi, New Years Eve or Dehi festival.
+If you still want to visit during an important festival, you can choose February to March to witness Mahashivratri festival or Diwali, Ganesh Chaturthi, New Years Eve or Dahi festival.
 In short, every month there would be one festival or other that would attract you.
-Do not miss the water related activities in Mumbai.
+Do not miss the water related activities.